hi1van/hi1van.github.io/_posts/projects/2025-02-06-spotthatplane.md

 an assistant of sorts, helping you classify a model of aircraft you may be unsure about out of a given selection.</p>

 <p style="margin-bottom: 10px;">Harnessing PyTorch and fast.ai, a deep learning model was trained on a data set of almost 3000
 images of aircraft in the selection.
-After training, an error-rate of ~11% was achieved, accurate enough for the purposes of this website and my experiment.</p>
+After training, an error-rate of ~11% was achieved.
+However, the model struggles with images of planes which are obstructed, cropped or small in the frame.</p>

 <p style="margin-bottom: 20px;">You can view the process of training the model and some insights in the Kaggle link.</p>